jbampton/dita-to-pdf-with-eclipse/README.md

 How DITA-OT PDF Plugins work:

 Plugins are placed in the DITA-OT plugins directory.
-You can see the plugin I built in this directory named 'info.debrief'.
+You can see the plugin I built in this directory named 'info.debrief' and the auto built vanilla plugin named 'sample'.

 When ready a plugin must be integrated into DITA-OT using Apache Ant.
 I built this project using OS X and I installed Ant through Homebrew.